AzT4NG/T4NG-REVERSE-DNS/README.md

 # T4NG-REVERSE-DNS
-This python code using to find domains in given mass ip ranges via nmap.
+This python code using to find domains in given mass ip ranges via nmap on Linux systems.
 You can use it without any difficulty.

 <h5>Made by T4NG! v1-2024/5 xploit</h5>
 <hr>